• Skip to primary navigation

 Eggs in tomato sauce in a pan topped with basil

 I love this dish because it can be eaten for breakfast, lunch or dinner.
 It's so versatile!
 Although if you lived in Italy you would probably not eat eggs in purgatory for breakfast, because Italians typically don't eat cooked eggs for breakfast.
-They prefer cookies, cakes, and croissants!
+They actually prefer cookies, cakes, and croissants.

 Did I also mention this dish only makes 20 minutes to make and is made in only one pan?
-Since holiday season is in full swing, it's such a great recipe to have in your arsenal - convenient, tasty, few ingredients, and quick to make!
+It's such a great recipe to have in your arsenal - convenient, tasty, few ingredients, and quick to make!
+I often make it for lunch or dinner, it has saved me MANY times.

 Eggs in purgatory in a cast iron skillet with a team towel underneath